Empty chairs, piddling turnout, and rock-bottom benefaction is every event planner’s biggest nightmare!

 Use Facebook if you’re organizing fundraisers, concerts, parties, etc. You can connect with many people from different age groups.
 Hosting creative contests around your event can get the attention you are looking for.

-Use Instagram to connect with creative individuals and target younger demographic.
+Use Instagram to connect with creative individuals and target a younger demographic.
 If you’re organizing food festivals or leisure events, Instagram is the right channel for you.

 Step 4: Use Discovery Sites